Creating a Web Service

-In this section, you will learn to run a web server (nginx) using Kubernetes.
+In this section, you will learn how to run a web server (nginx) using Kubernetes.

-Start a container image.
-We use nginx as an example
+webserverusing a webserver container image.
+We are using nginx as an example here:

-docker runbefore this command should look familiar.
-This starts a pod with a nginx image.
-We go into detail what is a pod at the end of this section.
+docker runbefore, this command should look familiar.
+It starts a Pod with an nginx image.

 In this section we requested Kubernetes to run an